doobwa/pipeline/README.md

   -- Features that are `dense` should save a csv file with a header row describing each column.
   -- Features that are `sparse` should be (roughly) in svm format, where each row is a space-sparated sequence of `[feature_name]:[feature_value]` pairs.

+## Script for creating submissions

+The `submit` file should be a script accepting:

+- `--infile`: file containing predictions
+- `--outfile`: desired location for submission-ready text file

+By convention, the outfile should be in the `submissions/` directory.

 ## Directory structure